skip to content

 Arrested phase separation in a scalar active fluidAbout the Group

 Soft Matter includes colloids, polymers, emulsions, foams, surfactant solutions, powders, liquid crystals, and similar materials.
 Many biological systems involve "active" soft matter which, like life itself, is sustained by a continuous supply of energy.
+Recently we have also started working on the statistical physics of active matter outside the realm of soft materials, addressing models of nucleation and extinction in settings such as ecology, social interactions, and epidemics.

-The mathematical methods used within the group include statistical field theory; exact and approximate solution of stochastic differential equations and PDEs; particle-based simulation; and numerical simulation of continuum field equations.
+The mathematical methods used within the group include statistical field theory; exact and approximate solution of stochastic differential equations and PDEs; particle-based simulation; differential geometry; and numerical simulation of continuum field equations.
 In some areas, as much time is spent figuring out what the proper equations of motion are, as is spent solving them: the field offers great scope for scientific as well as mathematical creativity.
 We have strong collaborations with researchers around the world.

 We welcome PhD applications.
 An idea of the type of work currently in progress can be seen from the selected publications listed on the staff webpages linked in the opening paragraph above.